Winooski Valley Park District’s Response to COVID-19 Pandemic:

 - Practice physical distancing.
 Leave at least six feet of distance between you and other visitors.
 Step off the trail as needed when others are passing to keep the 6-foot distance.
 Runners, please give an extra space to walkers as you pass by and cut back ahead of them.
 Also let them know you’re there!
 Bikers must stay on designated bike path routes – bikes are not allowed on all other WVPD trails.

-- Bring face masks or facial covering during your visit, and wear them anytime another person (outside your family/group) comes within 6 feet of you.
+- Bring face masks or facial covering during your visit, and wear them anytime another person (outside your household) comes within 6 feet of you.

 - Park only in designated parking areas – especially at the Ethan Allen Homestead and Colchester Pond.
 Please DO NOT PARK on access roads.
 Colchester Pond parking lot can only accommodate 18 cars in the lot and parking on the access road between the gate and the parking lot is prohibited per Town of Colchester zoning.